joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/12/12/books/review/new-books-recommendations.html

 **Belichick introduced at UNC, says he 'always wanted to coach' in CFB**\
 `"Had some good years in the NFL so that was OK.
-But this is really a dream come true," Bill Belichick said at a news conference.`\
+But this is really a dream come true," Bill Belichick said at the news conference.`\
 https://nytimes.com/athletic/5990274/2024/12/12/bill-belichick-unc-football-introductory-news-conference/

 **Man Freed From Syrian Prison Appears to Be a Missing American**\